 - Let the muffins cool in the pan for 5-10 minutes to make it easier to get them out of the pan.

-- Dice the muffin for little ones about 16 months old and younger.
+- Dice the muffin for little ones as needed.

-I’d love to know what your family thinks of this recipe so please comment below with feedback if you try it!
+I’d love to hear your feedback on this recipe, so please comment below to share!

 Ingredients